 The terminal shall follow the call start-up procedure described in Recommendation V.8 bis.
 If the V.8 bis procedure detects that the distant terminal is not capable of V.8 bis, but is capable of V.8, the Phase C procedure for V.8 (above) shall be followed.
-If the V.8 bis procedure detects a distant H.324 terminal, the V.34 start-up procedure shall be followed.
+If the V.8 bis procedure detects a distant H.324 terminal supporting the capabilities desired for this call, the V.34 start-up procedure shall be followed.

-Upon completion of the V.8 bis procedures and establishment of digital communication, the terminal shall proceed to Phase D - initialization.
+Upon completion of the V.8 bis procedures and establishment of digital communication, the terminal shall proceed to phase D - Initialization.

-NOTE - Some successful V.8 bis transactions result in a return to telephony mode (Phase B).
+NOTE - Some successful V.8 bis transactions result in a return to telephony mode (phase B).